MilanBreuno/AI-Content-Generator-Using-GPT-3-ACG/README.md

 # License

-This is licensed under 'MIT' so feel free to use 🦖
+This is licensed under 'MIT' so feel free to use.